lucky-uses-AI/Compendi/compendi_v1.0.1.md

 * For every component, ALWAYS start by neutralizing default browser styles (like margins, padding, borders, backgrounds, and font properties) before applying the design system's tokens.
 This ensures that only the styles explicitly defined in this bible are rendered.

-* ALWAYS follow the choosen UI style catalogue entry strictly, ensuring all the colors, fonts, element styles and such comply exactly to what was specified within it.
+* ALWAYS follow the chosen UI style catalogue entry strictly, ensuring all the colors, fonts, element styles and such comply exactly to what was specified within it.

 * NEVER create an interface element featuring a color, font or element style that hasn't been specified inside of the selected UI style catalogue entry, **UNLESS** that element is covered by a specific `Component Rule Override` that demands a unique value (like a specific gradient or shadow) to maintain high fidelity.